 At the end of the Second World war, Bengalis from the Sylhet district of what is now Bangladesh came to London and opened the curry houses for which the street is now famous.

-• Shop vintage in the Brick Lane Vintage Market in the Truman Brewery.
+• The Brick Lane Vintage Market in the Truman Brewery.

-• Have a pizza and cocktail at Apples & Pears
+• Pizza and cocktails at Apples & Pears.

 • Try a bagel from Beigel Bake, a 24-hour institution.